 The beautiful Turner Auditorium, part of TCC’s Fine & Performing Arts Center, boasts 490 seats with plenty of leg room, great sight lines and fantastic acoustics.
 Before attending a performance, audiences are encouraged to visit the Ralph Hurst Gallery and TCC Fine Arts Gallery, which are located adjacent to the auditorium.

-The Richard G. Fallon Theatre is Florida State University School of Theatre’s largest performance space with seating for over 490.
-This traditional proscenium theatre is named for Dean Emeritus Richard G. Fallon.
-Hosting more than 150 productions since it opened its doors in 1970, the Richard G. Fallon Theatre has been voted Tallahassee’s Best Place to See a Play for the past seven consecutive years.
+This traditional proscenium theatre, which seats over 490, is named for FSU School of Theatre’s Dean Emeritus Richard G. Fallon.
+Hosting more than 150 productions since it opened its doors in 1970, the Richard G. Fallon Theatre has been voted Tallahassee’s Best Place to See a Play for the past several years.